hack-r/pyserpZotero/README.md

 I'm not a shill for their company, but after a decade of scraping data I've gotten tired of code breaking due to upstream changes, dealing with proxies, and concerns over intellectual property.
 SerpAPI handles those things for you.
 They offer a free tier, which is currently 100 searches per month and decent pricing.

+I may add a proxy scraper later with logic for directly scraping Scholar and other portals, but have been hesistant to do so due to the potential for upstream changes and other risks.

 How to configure it?